coldmayo/40kAI/README.md

 - Domination:
    - At the end of each turn each objective marker is worth 1 Victory Point to the player who controls it.
 Keep a running score from turn to turn

-These victory conditions are decided by a roll of a D3 before the first turn and there will be 5 total turns in a game. (or less if one army is completely slain before then)
+These victory conditions are decided by a roll of a D3 before the first turn and there will be 5 total turns in a game. (or less if one army gets a Major Victory before then)

+Also, players can use Command Points on Stratagems, which are special abilities that can be activated during certian points of the game.
+The ones that are supported so far are:
+- Fire Overwatch
+	- This strategem allows the selected unit to act as if it's their Shooting Phase before the opponent's charge roll
+- Insane Bravery
+	- If a unit fails a Battle shock test, the player can use this strategem so the unit is not effected by it
+- Smokescreen
+	- Gives all models in unit the Benefit of Cover and the Stealth ability until the end of their opponent's next turn

 Current factions available are:
 - Space Marines